 Tupime KauntiScanForm was used in health facilities county-wide across the counties of Migori and Homa Bay, as part of a USAID-funded effort named Tupime Kaunti ("Check the County" in Swahili) to improve health data quality.
 Multiple facility registers were upgraded to ScanForm.
 MOH staff were responsible for all data entry and photo capture, receiving DHIS2-compliant statistics from ScanForm on a regular basis.
 After one year, 84% of CHMT officers voted for ScanForm as a superior solution for routine data collection and timely malaria surveillance.

 Registers: ANC, CWC, DAR, IDSR, OPD <5 and OPD >5

 2019-2022 | KENYA

 INFLUENZAFor the first time in Kenya, influenza vaccines are being distributed to children under two years of age outside of private health facilities, and ScanForm is supporting data collection.
-Facility and sub-county summaries are automatically generated to show vaccine coverage and identify clients who missed their second dose for follow-up.
-The evaluation of vaccine delivery strategies, cold chain capacity, and wastage will inform future policies for a possible national influenza vaccination program.
+Facility and sub-county summaries are automatically generated to show vaccine coverage and identify clients who missed their second dose.
+The evaluation of vaccine delivery strategies, cold chain capacity, and wastage will inform future policies for national influenza vaccination program.

 2019 to 2021 | KENYA & MEXICO